mongodb/docs/mms/source/install.rst

 information *from* the MMS servers.
 This, when configuring the monitoring environment, you may need to wait for several update cycles (e.g. 5-10 minutes) to complete the auto-discovery process and host identification.
+During this period, you may see duplicate hosts in the MMS web console.
+This is normal.

-The agent reports to MMS every minute, so, again, there may be a delay of several minutes before data and host information propagate to the MMS console.
+The agent fetches configuration and reports to MMS every minute, so, again, there may be a delay of several minutes before data and host information propagate to the MMS console.

 You can find immediate evidence of a working installation in the agent output or logs.
 For more information, check the MMS console's "Hosts,"